Lower Leg Pain: Causes and Treatments

 Muscle cramps.
 This sudden, tight, intense lower leg pain is sometimes called a "charley horse."
 Often caused by muscle fatigue, heat, or dehydration, muscle cramps are more common among older people, endurance athletes, or athletes who are not well conditioned.
 In most cases, you can ease muscle cramps by stopping whatever triggered them.
 If needed, gently stretch or massage your lower leg muscle.
 Applying heat to tight muscles or cold to tender muscles may ease some symptoms.
 Proper conditioning and stretching can help prevent problems in the future.

 Inflamed or torn tendons or muscles.
-One of the first signs of tendonitis (an inflamed tendon) is pain in the lower calf or back of the heel.
+One of the first signs of tendinitis (an inflamed tendon) is pain in the lower calf or back of the heel.
 Apply ice, take anti-inflammatories, and avoid anything that causes pain.
 Supportive shoes that lessen tension on tendons may also help.
-Just as with shin splints, wait until pain lessons to stretch and strengthen your leg.
-If pain is severe, the Achilles tendon may be ruptured.
+Just as with shin splints, wait until pain lessens to stretch and strengthen your leg.
+If pain is severe, the Achilles tendon may be torn.
 This can result from intense activity and not warming up well enough.
 See your doctor.

 Broken bone or a sprained knee or ankle.
 A fracture (broken bone) or sprain (injury to ligaments from overstretching) can also cause leg pain.
-For mild sprains, try rest, ice, compression, and elevation (RICE).
+For mild sprains, try the RICE treatment: rest, ice, compression, and elevation.
 For a more severe sprain or fracture, apply ice and see your doctor right away.
 You may need a cast or brace.
 You may also need physical therapy to improve movement and speed recovery.
 Over time, gradually increase strength to support your weakened leg.

 Lower Leg Pain: Veins and Arteries